Philadelphia Police Shooting Leaves Multiple Officers Injured Near Temple University Hospital

 Local families, students, and neighbors were gathered at the event watching as things unfolded.
 Concerns about the nearby University center and a local daycare also prompted concerned parents to descend on the area.

-Officers, including local police and ATF officers, have barricaded streets in the area and have surrounded multiple homes, and an armored car has been called to the location, which residents describe as a normally peaceful, calm neighborhood.
+Officers, including local police and ATF officers, have barricaded streets in the area and have surrounded multiple homes.
+An armored car has also been called to the location, which residents describe as a normally peaceful, calm neighborhood.

 “It was like a war,” one mother said.
 “Like the scenes that you see in war.
 The guns, the fire, the noise.
 It was like bombs going off simultaneously at a time where people are having dinner.”

-Reports indicate this is an active shooter situation, and that shots continue to be fired by a gunman.
+Reports indicate this is an active shooter situation and that shots continue to be fired by a gunman.
 A representative for the Philadelphia Police Department called the situation “an active and ongoing incident.”